 An individual cannot consent to being hazed; a victim’s voluntary or willful participation in hazing activities will not be considered evidence that a violation of this policy did not occur.

-J17-101 Section 18.2-56 of the Code of Virginia, as amended, declares hazing illegal, establishes conditions for civil and criminal liability, and outlines the duties of the university when a student has been found guilty of hazing in civil or criminal court.
+Section 18.2-56 of the Code of Virginia declares hazing illegal, establishes conditions for civil and criminal liability, and outlines the duties of the university when a student has been found guilty of hazing in civil or criminal court.

-The Office of Student Activities and Involvement and Leadership Life takes all hazing allegations seriously.
+Student Activities & Involvement takes all hazing allegations seriously.
 We will follow-up and investigate hazing allegations to the fullest extent of our capabilities and the law.
 There are several options to report hazing:

 - If you feel that an individual is in immediate danger, please contact the James Madison University Police Department by calling (540) 568-6911.